WEKA REST API and equivalent CLI commands

 weka events --start-time <start> --end-time <end> --show-internal

-List local server events: Lists events generated only by the server that receives the API request, which is useful for targeted troubleshooting.
+List local server events: Returns a list of events generated only by the server that receives the API request, which is useful for targeted troubleshooting.

 weka events list-local